HowestX/howestx-docs/Comparison.md

 OpenMooc is a MOOC platform that hails from Spain, it was made to promote virtual education by using ICT in higher education.
 Since it was made in Spain, multilanguage support has always been available.

 ###Usability
 OpenMooc’s user interface is really atrocious.
 It's also not mobile ready.
 A lot of work would have to be put in to make this a usable platform.
-Nevertheless it has some interesting usability features built-in, most notably multilanguage support.
+A couple of things did draw our attention however, like the platform's ability to follow up on your own as well as other people's questions and it's native support for LDAP.

 ### Activity
 As far as we can tell, OpenMooc isn’t a widely used platform.
 A couple of smaller institutions allegedly use it but there is no proof of any major organisation showing interest in this platform.
 It’s github is also very inactive, most commits are already a year old.
 Google trends also confirms this.